-In order to execute Poisson-sampling of the density field, the minimum value of the field must satisfy $\delta_{g}(\bm{\theta})\geq-1$.
+To execute a Poisson sampling of the density field, the minimum value of the field must satisfy $\delta_{g}(\bm{\theta})\geq-1$.
 Due to the nature of Gaussian realisations on the sky, there can be random pixels generated that have the unphysical value $\delta_{g}<-1$.
-To reduce the impact of this effect, we take a redshift-independent galaxy bias value of $b=0.4$, which reduces the frequency of these random occurrences.
+To reduce the impact of this effect, we took a redshift-independent galaxy bias value of $b=0.4$, which reduces the frequency of these random occurrences.
 We note that such values of $b<1$, while less realistic, are a choice taken by other studies in the literature (e.g. \citealt{Tessore23}) that have investigated Gaussian realisations of the 3$\times$2pt fields on the sky.
-Quantitatively, we expect that to first order this choice will not affect the cosmic shear measurements, since the bias term does not feature in the weak lensing kernel (Eqs.~\ref{eq:harmonic-shear},~\ref{eq:shear-kernel}).
+Quantitatively, we would expect that (to first order) this choice will not affect the cosmic shear measurements, since the bias term does not feature in the weak lensing kernel (Eqs.~\ref{eq:harmonic-shear},~\ref{eq:shear-kernel}).
 For the angular clustering and galaxy-galaxy lensing signals, the bias term acts to scale the amplitude of the power spectrum.
-Since we use a constant bias over all angular scales and redshift, we expect that the choice of $b$ would change the absolute values of constraints on $(w_{0},w_{a})$ measured from our simulations, but would not alter the relative measurements that compare the constraints between different tomographic binning schemes.
+Since we used a constant bias over all angular scales and redshift, we expect that the choice of $b$ would change the absolute values of constraints on $(w_{0},w_{a})$ measured from our simulations, but would not alter the relative measurements that compare the constraints between different tomographic binning schemes.

-In addition, we reject the redshift range $z<0.3$ in which the evolution of galaxy clustering is more likely to produce such unphysical pixels.
+In addition, we rejected the redshift range $z<0.3,$ in which the evolution of galaxy clustering is more likely to produce such unphysical pixels.
 However, we note that at this redshift range there is also the least amount of information contained in the cosmic shear signal, since there is comparatively little foreground structure to induce the weak lensing effect.

-We assign an angular (RA, Dec) position to each galaxy by placing them at the centre of the pixel they are Poisson-sampled in.
+We assigned an angular (RA, Dec) position to each galaxy by placing them at the centre of the pixel they are Poisson-sampled in.
 The final galaxy `observation' to create a mock shear catalogue is then a straightforward assignment process.
 Each galaxy is described with a data vector of its (RA, Dec, $z$) values.
 We then append to this observed data the value of the cosmic shear $[\kappa(\bm{\theta}), \gamma_{1}(\bm{\theta}), \gamma_{2}(\bm{\theta})]$ fields at the specific sky position and redshift that the galaxy is found at.
 By repeating this procedure for each galaxy in our sampled population, we can produce a final cosmic shear catalogue, which: